open2c/cooler/docs/schema_v3.rst

 Metadata
 ========

-Essential key-value properties are stored as root-level `HDF5 attributes <http://docs.h5py.org/en/stable/high/attr.html>`_ in the data collection.
+Essential key-value properties are stored as `HDF5 attributes <http://docs.h5py.org/en/stable/high/attr.html>`_ at the top-level group of the data collection.
+Note that depending on where the data collection is located in the file, this can be different from the root group of the entire file ``/``.

 .. rubric:: Required attributes